-Undergraduate education is much more common than it used to be, which has made the job market flushed with increased positions that require more than simply a bachelor’s degree.
+Undergraduate education is much more common than it used to be, which has made the job market flush with increased positions that require more than simply a bachelor’s degree.

 More specifically, according to one estimate from 2015, about 8% of the U.S. population has a master’s degree.
 It is said that a master’s degree is now as common as a bachelor’s degree was in the 1960s, as more and more people are seeking increased job prospects.

 Wanting to change careers is also more easily facilitated with a master’s degree – in your new desired field.
 Instead of completing an entirely new education, most individuals can use their undergraduate degrees and work experience to apply for a master’s program in a different field.
 Now, it doesn’t always carry over, but it is worth checking with your educational institution instead of starting a new undergraduate program.

 You can bump up your pay grade by getting a graduate degree.
 According to the United States Census Bureau, U.S workers between the ages of 21-and 64 that hold a master’s degree earn an average income of $55,242 compared to those with only a bachelor’s degree who earn an average of $42,877.